Queensland Cruises: Your Extraordinary Tropical Discovery

 • Sydney – Iconic harbor, Opera House, and one of the world’s great cruise ports

-• New Zealand – Fiords, volcanoes, and Māori culture just across the Tasman Sea
+• New Zealand – Fjords, volcanoes, and Māori culture just across the Tasman Sea

 A stunning multi-tiered waterfall cascading over moss-covered rocks with towering basalt cliffs in the background.
 The scene features flowing turquoise water, golden-hued rocks, and a dramatic sunset sky.